 Fraps is the de facto FPS benchmarking tool in every gamers arsenal.
 Easy to use and configure, Fraps will allow users to view and save their FPS ratings over time.

-Keep in mind, it’s difficult to separate pure CPU benchmarks from pure GPU benchmarks, since both typically drive a PC’s overall performance.
+Keep in mind, it’s difficult to separate pure CPU benchmarks from pure GPU benchmarks; both typically drive a PC’s overall performance.
 A PC’s motherboard also largely influences the performance of the CPU, and a cheap or older motherboard may even throttle your CPU’s performance.

 It’s as real-world as it gets: while other benchmarks will test your overall PC performance or a combination of your CPU and GPU, CineBench specifically tests all available processor cores of your CPU.
 After the test is run, your processor will be graded in points: the higher your points, the stronger your CPU’s performance output.

-You can then upload your finding to the RealBench website in order to compare where you stand with other bench marked hardware configurations.
-My favorite aspect of RealBench is it simulates a regular course load: no stress testing to push your CPU to the max in order to gauge its performance.
+You can upload your finding to the RealBench website to compare where you stand with other benchmarked hardware configurations.
+Possibly the best aspect of RealBench is that it simulates a regular course load; no stress testing to push your CPU to the max in order to gauge its performance.
 Although, of course, stress testing is also an available feature in RealBench.

 GPU benchmarks are much like CPU benchmark: they will update the user on the clock speeds, bus speeds, temperatures, and fan speeds of your GPU.

 Not exclusive to MSI graphics cards, MSI Afterburner is the best live monitoring GPU tool around.
-Afterburner allows users the ability to overclock and monitor their software in one program.
+Afterburner allows users to overclock and monitor their software in one program.

-It tracks every parameter you would need to in order to chart graphics card parameters: clock speed, temperature, RAM usage, fan speed, and CPU usage (by core).
+It tracks every parameter you need to chart graphics card parameters: clock speed, temperature, RAM usage, fan speed, and CPU usage (by core).
 You can also save and activate overclock profiles at startup, so you’ll always be overclocked at the outset.

-The Unigine suite — Unigine Heaven and Valley being the two I would recommend — has been the go-to benchmarking software for graphics cards for years.
+The Unigine suite has been the go-to benchmarking software for graphics cards for years.
 If, for example, an overindulgent overclock has the possibility to damage your GPU over the long run, Unigine engines will make sure they benchmark and stress-test the GPU to ensure maximum performance and stability.
-It also allows users to test varying degrees of detail, so any GPU — budget or otherwise — can be tested using the software.
+It also allows users to test varying degrees of detail, so any GPU—budget or otherwise—can be tested using the software.